minvws/nl-kat-coordination/docs/source/user-manual/getting-started/introduction.rst

 The information collected by OpenKAT is stored as objects such as URLs, IP addresses, or hostnames.

 After objects are stored, activated plugins start scanning the objects.
-The results are again stored as objects, which can lead to new scans.
+The results are stored as findings, but they can also be stored as objects, which can lead to new scans.
 This process continues until OpenKAT has scanned every object.

 Reports can be generated from the objects, providing a clear overview of all the information.